Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Introduction

-\end{theorem} We deduce that the $\VWd(\alpha,\beta)$'s inherit a positive Koszul grading from the graded version $\hat{\cO}$, of category $\cO$, hence a geometric interpretation; in terms of first perverse sheaves on isotropic Grassmannians, \cite{ES_diagrams}, and second topological Springer fibres, \cite{ES_springer}, via the Khovanov algebra of type $D$.
-This Khovanov algebra also allows us, \cite{ES}, to mimic (with some effort) the approach from \cite{BS_walled_Brauer} to construct a graded version of the Brauer algebra $\op{Br}(\delta)$ for an arbitrary integral parameter $\delta$.
-Since this requires passing to orthosymplectic Lie superalgebras, we just identify here a subalgebra $z_d\VWd(\alpha,\beta)z_d$ of the cyclotomic quotient, given by an idempotent $z_d$ and show that this algebra shares properties of the Brauer algebra:
+\end{theorem} We deduce that the $\VWd(\alpha,\beta)$'s inherit a positive Koszul grading from the graded version $\hat{\cO}$ of category $\cO$, hence a geometric interpretation; in terms of first perverse sheaves on isotropic Grassmannians, \cite{ES_diagrams}, and second topological Springer fibres, \cite{ES_springer}, \cite{Arik} via the Khovanov algebra of type $ \mathrm{D}$.
+This Khovanov algebra also allows us, \cite{ES_Brauer}, to mimic (with some effort) the approach from \cite{BS_walled_Brauer} to construct a graded version of the Brauer algebra $\op{Br}_d(\delta)$ for an arbitrary integral parameter $\delta$.
+This requires quite involved computations which can be found in \cite{ES_Brauer}.
+The crucial player hereby is a subalgebra $z_d\VWd(\alpha,\beta)z_d\subset\VWd(\alpha,\beta)$ of which we show that it shares properties with the Brauer algebra: